ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 When loading embedded BankID certificates (client test certificate and root certificates for both test and production), we now use `X509KeyStorageFlags.DefaultKeySet` by default.

 If this change causes issues in your environment, you can override the `X509KeyStorageFlags` used for the client test certificate.
+See [the documention](https://docs.activelogin.net/articles/bankid.html#test-environment) for information about how it is done.

 ### Loading client BankID certificate from Azure Key Vault

 When loading the client BankID certificate from Azure Key Vault, we now use `X509KeyStorageFlags.DefaultKeySet` by default.

 If this causes issues in your environment, it is possible to override the `X509KeyStorageFlags` used when loading the certificate.
+See [the documention](https://docs.activelogin.net/articles/bankid.html#using-client-certificate-from-azure-keyvault) for information about how it is done.

 ---